28 of the best horror films on Netflix right now - TheNewsTrace

 Veronica (2017)

-Spanish movie Veronica was launched to a lot fanfare in 2017 with some critics and lots of on social media branding it “the scariest film of all time”.
-Director Paco Plaza had already constructed a cult following after his profitable creation of the [Rec] trilogy, however Veronica prompted a storm as soon as it landed on Netflix.
+Spanish movie Veronica was launched to a lot fanfare in 2017 with some critics and plenty of on social media branding it “the scariest film of all time”.
+Director Paco Plaza had already constructed a cult following after his profitable creation of the [Rec] trilogy, however Veronica brought on a storm as soon as it landed on Netflix.

-Oh, and it’s loosely primarily based on true occasions from a tragic case of Estefanía Gutiérrez Lázaro in 1991.
-A lady died in Vallecas beneath mysterious circumstances after utilizing a ouija board.
+Oh, and it’s loosely based mostly on true occasions from a tragic case of Estefanía Gutiérrez Lázaro in 1991.
+A lady died in Vallecas underneath mysterious circumstances after utilizing a ouija board.
 Sleep effectively.

 Watch Veronica on Netflix